How to Make Easy Coffee Filter Flowers with Bling

 To add a green stem, we first cut off about 1/3″-1/2″ tip of the bottom of the flower.
 Save this triangle piece.

 Place hot glue in the opening at the bottom of the flower.
-Pinch closed until glue cools.
-If desired wrap this area with a little floral tape.
+Add the greenery stem and pinch closed until glue cools.

 Finally it’s time to add the bling!